v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 4. Select **Next.**

 5. A second **Fill in the basic info** page appears.
-This page used to enter the resource address.
-For this lab, you can skip this page and select **Next**.
+This page is used to enter the resource address.
+Since this information isn't applicable to the conference room, you can skip this page and select **Next**.

 6. In the **Booking options** page, select the **Allow scheduling only during working hours** check box.